 The purpose of the general diet surveys is to provide information on radionuclides in the food supply to the whole population, rather than to those in the vicinity of particular sources of contamination such as the nuclear industry.
-This programme provides background information that is useful in interpreting site-related measurements and also helps ensure that all significant sources of contamination form part of the site-related programme.
-As part of the Total Diet Study (TDS), representative mixed diet samples are collected from towns throughout the UK (see Section 8 of the main report).
-Normal culinary techniques are used in preparing samples (e.g. removal of outer leaves of leafy vegetables if necessary) and samples are combined in amounts that reflect the relative importance of each food in the average UK diet.
-Some samples are analysed for a range of contaminants including radionuclides.
-Data are also supplied as part of the UK submission to the EC under Article 36 of the Euratom Treaty to allow comparison with those from other EU Member States (e.g. Joint Research Centre, 2009).
-They account for the 'dense' and 'sparse' networks for mixed diet (Commission of the European Communities, 2000a) required by the EC.
-The EC compile data into a report of results from all Member States.
-At the time of writing, the last report covered data for 2004 - 2006 (Joint Research Centre, 2009).
+This programme, based on sampling and analysis of canteen meals, provides background information that is useful in interpreting site-related measurements and also helps ensure that all significant sources of contamination form part of the siterelated programme.
+Data are also supplied as part of the UK submission to the EC under Article 36 of the Euratom Treaty to allow comparison with those from other EU Member States (Commission of the European Communities, 2000a; Joint Research Centre, 2009).